PicnicSupermarket/error-prone-support/.github/ISSUE_TEMPLATE/feature_request.md

 ### Description of the new feature

 _Type of improvement_
-- [ ] Support a stylistic preference
+- [ ] Support a stylistic preference.
-- [ ] Avoid a common gotcha, or potential problem
+- [ ] Avoid a common gotcha, or potential problem.

 _Desired change_